broadinstitute/cromwell/docs/tutorials/FiveMinuteIntro.md

 }
 ```

-Don't worry, **you don't need to understand too much about the workflow contents to continue for now**!
+Don't worry, **you don't need to understand too much about the workflow contents to continue for now**.
 In brief, it tells Cromwell to run a task to run `echo "hello world"`, and then return the output as a String.
-If you'd like to learn more about how to author WDL, you can find all the resources you could ever want [here](https://github.com/openwdl/wdl)!
+If you'd like to learn more about how to author WDL, you can find all the WDL resources you could ever want [here](https://github.com/openwdl/wdl).

 ### Step 3: Running the workflow